 ESG 1.10 Cyclical external quality assurance - Institutions should undergo external quality assurance in line with the ESG on a cyclical basis.

-Information concerning the educational experiences of both students and teachers is constantly being collected.
-All courses and educational programmes at the University of Borås are regularly evaluated.
-The course and program evaluations form the basis for planning of the educational activities at the academies.
+Information concerning the educational experiences of both students and teachers is continuously collected.
+All courses and programmes at the University of Borås are regularly evaluated.
+The course and programme evaluations form the basis for the operational plans at the academies.
 The focus of the course evaluations is on implementation and learning, while the programme evaluations focus on the relevance and structure of the education.
-The academies are responsible for planning and monitoring the respective education after the evaluation has been completed.
-Results of follow-ups and evaluations, as well as the consequences of the same, are reported to the respective stakeholders.
+The academies are responsible for planning and monitoring of the respective education after the evaluation has been completed.
+The results of the monitorings and evaluations, as well as the consequences thereof, are reported to the stakeholders of the educations.

-All educational programs undergo regular evaluations with the support of external assessors.
-The results received are used for the preparation of any action plans.
-The purpose of these reviews is to continuously develop the quality of the programmes in relation to the society and current research in both the current subject and in higher education.
+All programmes undergo regular evaluation with the support of external assessors.
+The results received are the base for the preparation of any activity plans.
+The purpose of these reviews is a continuous development of the quality of the education in relation to the society and current research within both the current subject and higher education pedagogy.

-The activities shall systematically collect key figures and other relevant information for analysis of any needs at the various levels at the university.
+The activities must systematically collect key figures and other relevant information for analysis of any needs at the various levels of the university.
 The information is the basis for planning of the educational activities.